-Do you or a loved one need addiction treatment for alcohol or drugs?
+Finding the right alcohol or drug rehab options for you or a loved one can be overwhelming - at a time of greatest need.
 Many simply don't know how to compare treatment providers and end up settling for less.

-Step 1 - What Do You Need?
+Step 1 - What Do You Want From Rehab?

 Caught up in the need for detox, many will commit too early to a clinic as close as possible to home, without thinking ahead.